-Rod Serling was born in Syracuse on Christmas Day in 1924.
-He won multiple awards over the course of his career including six Emmys, two Writers Guild of America Awards, and a Golden Globe.
+On this day in 1924, Twilight Zone creator, Rod Serling, was born in Syracuse.
+He went on to win multiple awards over the course of his career, including six Emmys, two Writers Guild of America Awards, and a Golden Globe.
 At the age of two, his family moved south to Binghamton, where his father opened a grocery store.

 Serling graduated from Binghamton High School in the midst of World War II and immediately joined the cause.
 Though he had hoped to join the cause in Europe, he was sent to the Pacific Theater as a paratrooper, where he earned a Purple Heart.
 The injuries he incurred would later fuel some of his writing.
 After returning from war, he attended Antioch College in Ohio.